b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

     //more specific response for common situation.
 } catch (\Throwa...
 ```
-So 🦇Batman(that's you) can go off into the night while 🤵Alfred keeps your secrets and responds appropriately to the public on your behalf 👍.
+So 🦇Batman(that's you) can go off into the night while 🤵🏼‍♂️Alfred keeps your secrets and responds appropriately to the public on your behalf 👍.

 Now you can stop repeating yourself repeating yourself in all your resources setting up safety nets all over the place.
 You also avoid one of the copy-paste problems I see where a resource returns the wrong response for an error and this mistake gets repeated in 100's of places because code is replicated and modified for new API end-points.

 Just catch it once, in one place and return the appropriate response.
 If something is wrong, fix it once.

-🤵Alfred's got your back now so...
+🤵🏼‍♂️Alfred's got your back now so...

 ## Only catch Exceptions you can handle.
 Our Top-level net catches everything, so there is no need for you to have try-catch blocks all over your codebase.